facebook pixel

 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.

-Community – Health Department
+Community – Health Department - WIC

 Preceptor evaluation of intern providing nutrition counseling in a variety of formats and settings